Madison Street (Manhattan)

-Madison Street is a two-way thoroughfare in the Lower East Side of the New York City borough of Manhattan that begins under the Brooklyn Bridge entrance ramp and ends at Grand Street.
+Madison Street is a two-way thoroughfare on the Lower East Side of the New York City borough of Manhattan that begins under the Brooklyn Bridge entrance ramp and ends at Grand Street.
 It is roughly sixteen large city blocks long.
-Due to security measures implemented after the September 11, 2001 terrorist attacks, public access to the part of the street before St. James Place is restricted.
+Due to security measures implemented after the September 11 attacks, public access to the part of the street before St. James Place is restricted.

 The character of Madison Street changes from block to block.
 There are housing projects east of Pike Street.
-Between Catherine Street and Pike Street the street is residential, dominated by mostly tenements.
+Between Catherine Street and Pike Street, the street is residential, dominated by mostly tenements.
 The street is considered one of the southern boundaries of Chinatown.

-The Hamilton-Madison House, at 50 Madison Street, is a major provider of child care for the Chinatown, Two Bridges, and Lower East Side neighborhoods.
+The Hamilton-Madison House at 50 Madison Street is a major provider of child care for the Chinatown, Two Bridges, and Lower East Side neighborhoods.
 Madison Street is surrounded by housing projects, tenements and schools.
 PS 1, PS 2, and the Corlears Complex schools all have yards facing the street.
-There is also a medical facility with clinics and pharmacy facilities (Gouverneur Health Care Services) at 227 Madison Street; it was formerly a major hospital with emergency care facilities.
-The other major pharmacy in the area is Chatham Chemists at 5 Madison St.
+There is a medical facility with clinics and pharmacy facilities (Gouverneur Health Care Services) at 227 Madison Street.